-Chandani will relocate to Salt Lake City this summer with husband Brady, daughter Aashna (age 4), and dog Maddy.
+Chandani will relocate to Salt Lake City this summer with husband Brady Smith, daughter Aashna (age 4), and dog Maddy.
 Chandani’s parents, Vaishali and Sanjay, will also be relocating to the area.
 Please join us in welcoming Chandani and her family to Rowland Hall!

 Equity & Inclusion